amaurydelille/google-cloud-agent-development-kit-hackathon-2025/README.md

 ### 1. Business Idea Input & Parsing

-**What it does:** Transforms user-submitted businesI agents to provide comprehensive business intelligence.

----

-## ✨ Core Features

-### 1. Business Idea Input & Parsing

 **What it does:** Transforms user-submitted business ideas into structured, analyzable data

 **How it works:**